FernandoAiresCastello/PTM/README.md

-# PTM - Programmable Tile Machine
+# PTM (Programmable Tile Machine)
 PTM is an interpreter and runtime environment for a low-level imperative programming language called PTML.
 It aims to be similar in style to many BASIC interpreters for early 8-bit computer systems such as the MSX, ZX Spectrum and Atari 800.

 It features tile-based graphics in a resolution of 360x200 pixels (divided into 45 columns by 25 rows of tiles) with an indexed color palette (2 colors per tile), simple square wave audio, file I/O, keyboard input, one-dimensional arrays, string manipulation and debugging functions.
 The environment comes with a default character set with 256 predefined tiles based on ASCII and a default color palette (see screenshots below for a demo).
 The tileset is fully editable and can be expanded in pages of 256 tiles each, for a total of 65536 possible tiles.
 The color palette is also fully editable but is limited to 256 colors.

 The output of this project is a standard Windows desktop executable application called PTM.exe.
 Upon execution, it looks for a file called "main.ptm" in the same directory.
 This file must contain PTML source code in plain text which will be interpreted at runtime.
+See the "Examples" folder for some PTML demo programs.

 This project is powered by the following libraries: